perusio/drupal-with-nginx/README.md

    own.
 Generally the APT machinery will sort out for you any dependencies issues that might exist.

-## Ad and Aditional modules support
+## Ad and Additional modules support

    The config is quite tight in the sense that if you have something that is not contemplated in the **exact** match locations,